TestStack/TestStack.Dossier/README.md

 		    }
 		}

-Note that you can optionally override the `BuildObject` method if you want full control over how your object is constructed, for example if you want to use a particular constructor.
-If you don't provide this then Dossier will create the object for you.
+Note that overriding the BuildObject is optional.
+It can be useful to do this if you want full control over how your object is constructed, for example if you want to use a particular constructor.
+If you don't choose to override this method then Dossier will create the object for you.

 3. Use the builder in a test, e.g.